 Tip: A great way to incentivize your staff to upsell and cross-sell is to create a commission structure that rewards that behavior.

 In today’s digital age, retail customer service is not just about the in-store interactions your customers have; it is also about their online experience with your brand.
-This includes everything from your website and how easily customers can get assistance online to your emails and the messaging and information inside.
+This includes your website, social media pages, and online support availability and efficacy.

-To ensure that you provide a good experience to your customers from the screen to your sales floor, you should create a seamless retail customer service experience across all your channels.
+To provide a positive experience from the screen to your sales floor, you should create a seamless retail customer service experience across all your channels.

 One of the easiest ways to make every customer feel special and let them know you are available for assistance is to greet them upon entry.
-In addition to a greeting, I suggest you and your associates create small spiels that include your name, a greeting, any specials you might have, and an offer of assistance if needed.
+In addition to a greeting, I suggest you and your associates create short spiels that include:

 In my own experience with training and running a store, if you have a prepared statement that you use to greet every customer, you are more at ease and able to deliver all relevant information without worrying about what you will say.

 A good greeting will not only welcome people into your space but will also orient them to your offerings and open the door for a customer-associate interaction.
-I found that the shoppers I didn’t greet rarely asked for help or clarification, but those that I did were more apt to interact with me.
+The shoppers I didn’t greet rarely asked for help or clarification, but those I did were more apt to interact with me.
 These interactions led to sales and helped the customer have a better experience—and they all started with a hello!

-4. Engage With Every Customer (in the Way That They Want)
+7. Engage With Every Customer (in the Way They Want)

 To optimize every customer and create the best experience for them, you and your associates should engage with every customer.
-This engagement, however, is going to look different depending on the customer.
+However, this engagement will look different depending on the customer.
 Some shoppers want associates to provide suggestions, product information, and assistance throughout their experience; others want to browse, and too much attention annoys them.